Bicknell Museum: History

 On Bicknell’s death, all the museum's properties were inherited by the son of his sister, Edward Elhanan Berry, with whom he was very close, and by his wife Margaret Serocold Berry, whom he considered as a daughter.
 Berry came to Bordighera in 1880 at the age of 19 years to open a bank for the British.
 He immediately formed a special bond with this uncle whom he never knew before, and who passed on to him a passion for botany and history.
 Berry, who did much with his uncle for the creation of the museum, made many contributions to the collections gathered by Bicknell.
 In the building adjacent to the museum lies the International Institute of Ligurian Studies, where one can admire the original book published by Berry in 1931, At the western gate of Italy, which was long regarded as an essential text for anyone who wanted to study art and architecture of the Italian Riviera.

 When Edward died, Margaret worked to maintain the museum and the cultural activities launched by Bicknell and by her husband.
 She even made their private residence, Villa Monteverde (via Mostaccini 54), now a private residence, one of the most fashionable lounges in Bordighera.
 During the Fascist period, the British became 'persona non grata' in Italy, and Margaret passed the precious museum and all of its contents to Nino Lamboglia, with whom she had worked in 1932, to build the future International Institute of Ligurian Studies.

 The Bicknell Museum, the International Institute of Ligurian Studies, and the portion of the Roman street (Via Augusta) are part of the property protected by the Superintendence for Architectural Heritage and Landscape of Liguria.

-The garden
+Garden

 The museum, as often happens in Bordighera, is nestled in a lush garden with old trees.
 The main star of this little paradise is a huge "Ficus Magnolioide" located near the entrance.
 This tree from Oceania has adapted very well to Bordighera’s micro climate, to the point that it has reached the height of 21 meters and a diameter of 8.6 meters.
 During its growth, it has incorporated a part of the wall and the gate’s original entry.
 This tree is on the list of monumental trees of Italy, identified by the State Forestry Corps.
 Not far away, there is also another ficus, smaller, but also of great value.

 In the garden, you can also admire a small monument in honour of Clarence Bicknell as well as a fragment of the old Roman road.